Albion Avdijaj

 Albion Qaush Avdijaj (born 12 January 1994) is a professional footballer who plays as a forward.
 Born in Switzerland, he represented that nation at youth international levels, appeared in two friendly matches for the Kosovo senior team, and played twice for Albania at under-21 level.

 Club career

 VfL Wolfsburg II

-After failing to break to Grasshopper's first team, Avdijaj joined the reserve team of VfL Wolfsburg for the 2015–16 season.
+Avdijaj was born in Zürich.
+After failing to break to Grasshopper's first team, he joined the reserve team of VfL Wolfsburg for the 2015–16 season.
 He made his debut in the Regionalliga on 17 August, playing full-90 minutes in a 1–0 away win to Neumünster.
 Then Avdijaj scored his first goals with Wolves on 6 September in a 4–0 home hammering of Havelse.
 Avdijaj continued with his strong form, scoring against Eintracht Norderstedt, the winner against VfB Oldenburg, before scoring another brace in the 4–2 home win over Braunschweig, taking his tally up to 6 goals.

 Vaduz

 On 30 August 2015, on the deadline day, Avdijaj completed a transfer to Vaduz for an undisclosed fee, signing until June 2017.
 Upon signing, Avdijaj stated: "The transfer is successfully completed, I'm ready for the new challenge.
 He was allocated squad number 7, and made his competitive debut on 12 September in the opening Swiss Super League week against Young Boys, entering as a second-half substitute in an eventual 4–0 away crash.
 He opened his scoring account later on 31 October where he scored the opener against Basel, which turned out to be nothing as visitors bounced back to win 2–1.
 One week later, Avdijaj was again on the scoresheet, netting in the 72nd minute against FC Zürich but was sent-off two minutes later following a second yellow card; the match finished in a 1–1 draw.